cloudsky13/konoha-ramen/README.md

 # Ingress setup on minikube

-To manage ingress controllers kubernetes provides nginx ingress.
-It's support is extended to minikube as well as addons.
+To manage ingress controllers, Kubernetes provides `Nginx Ingress Controller`, other third party tools like Istio and Linkerd.can also be used for this.
+Nginx Ingress Controller's support is extended as addons in minikube as well .
 With a simple command all dependencies will be made available and ingress will be enabled.

 Command:  minikube addons enable ingress